Skip to main content

 Doctors beside child in bed.

-At Children’s National Hospital, we are committed to enhancing your child’s quality of life after he or she has had a blood and marrow transplant1 (BMT).
-We’ve designed the BMT Long-Term Follow-up Program to provide ongoing support to allogeneic transplant patients – whether their treatment was for cancersickle cell disease or a non-cancerous immunodeficiency.
+At Children’s National Hospital, we are dedicated to improving your child’s quality of life following a blood and marrow transplant (BMT).
+Our BMT Long-Term Follow-up Program is designed to provide ongoing care and support for allogeneic transplant patients – whether their treatment was for cancersickle cell disease or a non-cancerous immunodeficiency.

 Contact Information

-One year after your child’s BMT, he or she will be seen in our program and will continue with annual checkups as frequently as needed.
-Visits include a comprehensive review of your child’s overall health, designed to check the status of the disease for which he or she received the transplant.
+One year after your child’s BMT, they will begin follow-up care through our program and continue with annual checkups as often as needed.
+These visits include a comprehensive review of your child’s overall health and assess the status of the condition for which they received the transplant.

-Additionally, we will evaluate the function of the new immune system and recommend different methods of preventing infections as appropriate.
-Our expert physicians and nurses will also monitor for any complications related to the transplantation, working together to manage both short and long-term side effects.
-Early intervention by our highly-trained team can result in fewer complications.
+We also evaluate how well the new immune system is functioning and recommend appropriate strategies to help prevent infections.
+Our experienced team closely monitors for any complications related to the transplant and work together to manage both short and long-term side effects.
+Early intervention by our highly trained team can help reduce the risk of complications.

 A Multidisciplinary Team Dedicated to Your Child’s Care

-In the months following your child’s transplant, he or she will receive care in the post-transplant clinic from our renowned transplant team.
-Once your child reaches their one year post-transplant milestone, he or she will begin being seen annually by our multidisciplinary team in the BMT Long-term Follow-up Program.
+In the months following your child’s transplant, they will receive care in the post-transplant clinic from our experienced transplant team.
+Once your child reaches the one year post-transplant milestone, they will begin being annual visits by our multidisciplinary team in the BMT Long-Term Follow-up Program.

-Your child may see providers from a variety of specialties that will address any health concerns that may arise following transplant.
+Your child may be seen by specialists from a variety of fields to address any health concerns that may arise following transplant.
 These may include:

 Glossary of Terms